Factbox: A state-by-state look at some of the U.S. Postal Service's cuts

 * New Mexico said four mail sorting machines are being removed.

-Compiled by Jonathan Stempel and Karen Freifeld in New York; Editing by Scott Malone and Grant McCool
+Compiled by Jonathan Stempel and Karen Freifeld in New York; Editing by Scott Malone and Alistair Bell